OUR MISSION, VISION, CORE VALUES and ETHICS

 - We ensure our training workshops are fairly priced and do not take financial advantage of people’s desire to learn.

-- We treat our volunteers with respect and appreciation.
+- We treat our volunteers, staff and contractors with respect and appreciation.

-- We train at least one intern a year through the Healing Hooves program, and do not accept payment for this service.
+- We aim to provide as many of our students as possible with work experience through the Healing Hooves programs, and do not accept payment for this service.

 - We follow all legal and professional regulations and requirements with regards to scope of practice and business.